MLB Rumors: Gerrit Cole Will Sign With Yankees ‘If You Give That Motherf***** Enough Money,’ CC Sabathia Says

 But Cole’s contract is expected to top even Price’s deal.
 According to an analysis by Dodgers Nation, Cole will likely command $245 million over seven years, an average of $35 million per season from whichever team acquires him.

 The Dodgers are considered one of the favorites to sign Cole to the expected record-setting contract.
-But the Los Angeles Angels are also seen as leaders in the pursuit of Cole, including by online betting oddsmakers.
+But the Los Angeles Angels are also seen as leaders in the pursuit of the pitcher including by online betting oddsmakers.

 Cole was born and played his high school baseball in Orange County, California, home of the Angels.
 He played college ball at the University of California at Los Angeles.